coreeng/core-platform-docs/content/app/secret-management.md

 - A tenant `readonlyGroup` can only access the secret values
 - P2P service account of a tenant can only add versions to existing secrets
 - Service accounts created as `cloudAccess` service accounts can only access the secret values

+The secret management feature *will not work* if your tenant doesn't have the `adminGroup` and `readonlyGroup` configured.

   {{% /notice %}}

 ## Accessing a secret